Ιωάννης Θεμ. Τσουχλαράκης

 He has been responsible for the artistic provision in many music and dance events which were about the history and the traditional civilisation of Crete and were based on similar historical and ethnographical projects that he has made.

-- Music and dance in Crete during the ages.
+- Music and dance in Crete through cretan history

 - The Great Cretan Revolution of 1866-69 and the Holocaust of Iera Moni